Getting Started - Servers

 .

-Image Path provides optionally a custom icon for your game server on Edgegap, skip this for now.
+Image Path provides optionally a custom icon for your game server on Edgegap, skip for now.

 Version name is useful for tracking client/server compatibility and rolling back in case of issues.